-References/tips: You may find the summary on an object returned by ivreg helpful.
+References/tips: You may find the summary on an object returned by ivreg helpful (use the argument diagnostics=TRUE).
 For weak instruments and the DWH test, see slide 7 on "Instrumental variables estimator" (week 4) and slides 10-11 on "Generalised instrumental variables estimator" (week 5).
 In the book, see chapter 5.6.4 and pp. 153-154 in chapter 5.3.1.